About The LBWR Faculty

 LBWR Founder and Host Darla Worden

 Darla Worden is editor in chief of Mountain Living magazine and has written over 100 magazine articles about art, architecture, travel and the West.
 A bona fide Francophile and Hemingway scholar who has spent time living and working in Paris, she frequently teaches writing courses and workshops and is the author of the popular blog Frenchophile.
-She is currently working on a book about Hemingway’s Wyoming Summers with Pauline will be published by Chicago Review Press in September 2021, and a second book is in the works.
+Her new Hemingway book COCKEYED HAPPY: Hemingway’s Wyoming Summers with Pauline will be published by Chicago Review Press in September 2021, and a second book is in the works.
 She has an MFA from Goucher College in Creative Nonfiction.

 Instructor Travis Cebula

 A former classically-trained chef and sommelier, Travis Cebula graduated from the MFA program at Naropa University in 2009—the same year he founded Shadow Mountain Press, a small press that focuses on hand-made editions of poetry chapbooks.
 His poetry, stories, essays, reviews, and photography have appeared internationally in various print and online journals.
 The most recent of his chapbooks, …but for a brief interlude at Versailles, was released in 2011 by Highway 101 Press.
 Also in 2011, Western Michigan University awarded him the Pavel Srut Fellowship for Poetry.
 In 2012, his book Ithaca was published by BlazeVOX, and in January 2018 his new collection of poetry will debut.